Pittsburgh International Airport

-But in the early 2000s, US Airways was unstable, due in part to the downturn in air travel immediately after September 11 attacks.
-US Air declared chapter 11 bankruptcy twice in a row, and reduced operations in Pittsburgh beginning in 2004, eliminating thousands of jobs and nearly bankrupting the airport itself, which was built largely to suit US Airways' needs.
-However, US Air's diminished capacity at Pittsburgh opened the door for other airlines to expand operations and better serve local Pittsburgh-area passengers rather than focus on connecting passengers.
+However, US Airways was unstable in the early 2000s, due in part to the downturn in air travel following the September 11 attacks.
+USAir declared chapter 11 bankruptcy twice in a row, and reduced operations in Pittsburgh beginning in 2004, eliminating thousands of jobs and nearly bankrupting the airport itself, which was built largely to suit US Airways' needs.
+However, US Airways' diminished capacity at Pittsburgh opened the door for other airlines to expand operations and better serve local Pittsburgh-area passengers rather than focus on connecting passengers.
 The airport experienced a resurgence in the 2010s, doubling the number of carriers to 16 as the Allegheny County Airport Authority has aggressively courted airlines and lobbied for new passenger routes.
 Southwest Airlines has increased its presence at the airport in recent years, overtaking American Airlines (which US Airways merged with) as the largest carrier in terms of passengers.
 The airport is also a hub for regional carrier Southern Airways Express.
 Cargo operations have increased at the airport in recent years.

 In 2017, the airport became the first in the country to reopen access to the post-security terminal for individuals who are not flying, as long as they can pass through security, after the federal government lifted restrictions put in place after 9/11.
 In 2021, the airport became the first in the world with its own microgrid, which provides power to the entire airport with natural gas and solar power.

 An all-new landside terminal opened in November 2025, along with renovations to the airside terminal.
 First announced in 2017 and delayed due to the COVID-19 pandemic, construction began in 2021.
-The ongoing renovation will create a new terminal for check-in, security, and baggage claim adjacent to the gates, eliminating the need for the tram and increasing the number of parking spaces.
 Officials emphasized that the renovations would make the airport more suited to Pittsburgh, rather than to US Airways.
-The project did not use any local tax dollars, and airlines paid most of the costs, which ballooned from a planned $1.1 billion to $1.7 billion.
+The project costs ballooned from a planned $1.1 billion to $1.7 billion, funded by a mix of revenue sources including airline fees, federal tax dollars, and other airport revenue from parking and concessions.